Feriman22/portscan-protection/README.md

 - Use cURL instead of wget
 - Smarter way to update
 - Different menus before and after install
+- Shorter code (combine similar if structures in one for cycle)
+- Remove original installer to avoid confusing
 - Small bugfixes

 >01-02-2021